splunk/public-o11y-docs/incident-intelligence/create-configure-services.rst

 .. meta::
    :description: Use services to organize incidents depending on the impacted environmental component.

 Use services to organize incidents depending on the impacted environmental component.
 Begin by creating a service.
-Then, route alerts to the service, see :ref:`configure-alert-routing`.
-Next, specify which alerts create an incident and how alerts are grouped into incidents, see :ref:`configure-alert-grouping`.
-Finally, create incident workflows with escalating steps to determine who is notified to respond when a new incident is triggered, see :ref:`configure-incident-workflows`.
+Then, route alerts to the service, see :ref:`ii-configure-alert-routing`.
+Next, specify which alerts create an incident and how alerts are grouped into incidents, see :ref:`ii-configure-alert-grouping`.
+Finally, create incident workflows with escalating steps to determine who is notified to respond when a new incident is triggered, see :ref:`ii-configure-incident-workflows`.

 .. _ii-create-service: